rabuf/applied-category-theory/chapter_1/lecture_5.md

-# Lecture 5 - Galois Connections
+# Lecture 5 - Galois Connections Part 2
 ---
 Okay: I've told you what a Galois connection is.
 But now it's time to explain why they matter.
 This will take much longer - and be much more